Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 The wet nurse returning to her with the rising light,

-Will not be able to encircle the neck with the thread of yesterday,
+Will not be able to encircle with yesterday's thread of the distaff,

 Run spindles, run leading the cross-threads.